Nurse Login

 4.12.1.2. initial registration and registration renewals for each College register virtual care sub-category;

-4.12.1.3. initial practice permits and practice permit renewals for registrants;
+4.12.1.3. initial practice permits and practice permit renewals for registrants; and

 4.12.1.4. initial practice permits and practice permit renewals for each virtual care sub-category